See why the world needs more freethinkers and learn how to become one.

 You’ll also need to nurture the connection with your intuitive mind.
 Albert Einstein said his intuition gave him the insight to develop his most profound conclusions.
 Observation led the way to provide data, and his analytical skills helped him to explain it.

-Freethinkers hone the ability to suspend the natural mind’s programming to see only what it expects to see or understand.
-They don’t automatically fear what they don’t understand.
+Freethinkers hone the ability to control the programming of the mind.
+The culture programs us to see what it wants us to see.
+A freethinker does not automatically fear what they don’t understand.

 They can see the mechanisms behind customs, beliefs, and paradigm boundaries of all types that others simply cannot.
 It is a skill you can cultivate.
 It’s well worth the time because it will open doors to move beyond the programming you’ve accumulated living in our modern culture.